ctwayen/Graph-Neural-Network-on-3D-Points/README.md

 ![Image of background](https://raw.githubusercontent.com/ctwayen/Graph-Neural-Network-on-3D-Points/main/images/background.PNG)

 # DataSet: ModelNet40 and ShapeNet
+In this project, we will mainly train our model on ModelNet40 dataset.
+Collected by Princeton, ModelNet40 contains 40 categories of 3d shapes such as airplanes, cars, guitars, etc. Eash sample may have 1k - 60k points and also the surface information.
+Since surface data is not needed in this project, we had a simple pre-processing procedure that extract points from all samples and store them in h5py files.
+The points data will be directly used as the input for our PointNet model.

+Points data will also be used to constrauct graph.
+Each data samples (shapes) will be used to construct one corresponding graph using either k-nearest-neighbor or fix-raidus.
 # How do we construct the graph?

 # Mothods: models with permutation invariancy